 This is where the first valuable tip I gave of prayer comes into play.
 When times get hard, work together to make things right again.
 Pray to God for wisdom and guidance.
 God wrote your love story and put you together for a reason, so hold onto each other and do not let the world ruin your relationship with its lies and negative words.

 The great part of being married is spending time with your best friend every day!
 But as humans, we need a break at times.
 Go out with the girls, let him play video games with the guys, plan a weekend getaway.
 Whatever it may be, time apart is healthy and gives you the chance to miss each other, which will bring you closer together as a couple.

 Be Sure to Have Time to Focus on You

 You need to find a healthy balance where you think about the other person and consider their thoughts and feelings, but also know that you are important, too!
-When you take care of you, love yourself, and see that you are valuable and thrive in your feminine energy, you will be able to focus on taking care of you home, your family, and your husband.
+When you take care of you, love yourself, and see that you are valuable and thrive in your feminine energy, you will be able to focus on taking care of your home, family, and husband.

-Also, your husband will love on you and shower you with affection, treating you like the queen you truly are because you are taking care of you!
+Your husband will love on you and shower you with affection when you are in this energy.
+He will continue treating you like the Queen you truly are because you are taking care of you!
 When you thrive in your positive, feminine energy, it is amazing what you will get in return.